google/if-this-then-ad/README.md

 For more information please refer to the [Google Ads Scripts Extension Documentation](src/external/ads-script/README.md)

+### I don't use Google Cloud (yet).
+Can I still use IFTTA?

+To manage entities on DV360 you need a Google Cloud Project.
+The same goes for accessing the Google Ads via API.
+However, we have a workaround to manage Google Ads entities without the API by leveraging AdsScript: [Google Ads Scripts Extension Documentation](src/external/ads-script/README.md)

 ### Can I manage DV360 YouTube Line Items with IFTTA?

 Sadly no, according to the [official documentation](https://developers.google.com/display-video/api/guides/managing-line-items/youtube): "YouTube & Partners resources and targeting can only be created or updated through the UI".